7 Facts About CO2 And Why It Comes Out Of The Exhaust.

 They are so small that we breathe them up into our lungs, where they can cause health issues.

 These pollutants are also defused in the truck’s exhaust system.
-They are being burned afterward or filtered out of the exhaust gas in a soot filter.
+They are burned afterward or filtered out of the exhaust gas in a soot filter.

 How much CO2 is released can be answered quite precisely: